Active Learning of Model Discrepancy with Bayesian Experimental Design: Methodology

-With the MAP estimation of $\boldsymbol\theta_\mathcal{G}^*$ further being fixed, the objective function $L(\boldsymbol\theta_\text{NN};\ \boldsymbol\theta_\mathcal{G}^*,\mathbf{y},\mathbf{d})$ is defined by the likelihood function $p(\mathbf{y}|\boldsymbol\theta_\mathcal{G}^*,\mathbf{d};\boldsymbol\theta_\text{NN})$ , and the updated estimation of $\boldsymbol\theta_\text{NN}$ can be obtained via:
+With the MAP estimation of $\boldsymbol\theta_\mathcal{G}^*$ further being fixed, the objective function $L(\boldsymbol\theta_\text{NN};\ \boldsymbol\theta_\mathcal{G}^*,\mathbf{y},\mathbf{d})$ is defined by the likelihood function $p(\mathbf{y}|\boldsymbol\theta_\mathcal{G}^*,\mathbf{d},\boldsymbol\theta_\text{NN})$ , and the updated estimation of $\boldsymbol\theta_\text{NN}$ can be obtained via:

 We omit the stage index $i$ in this section for simplicity in notation.
 In summary, there are three key steps at each stage of the hybrid framework illustrated in Fig.~\ref{fig:graphic_abstract}: (i) performing BED to obtain optimal design $\mathbf{d}$, (ii) obtaining the MAP estimation $\boldsymbol\theta_\mathcal{G}^*$, and (iii) updating the estimation of $\boldsymbol{\theta}_{\text{NN}}$.
 A sketch of proof for the existence of a globally optimal solution is presented in~\ref{appendx proof for obj in model correction}.
+Here, the global optimum refers to the solution that the MAP estimate of $\boldsymbol{\theta}_\mathcal{G}$ aligns with the ground truth and the neural network perfectly recovers the discrepancy function.
+It is worth noting that gradient descent optimization methods would not always guarantee such a global optimal solution.